sihatafnan/Database_Assignments_Uni_Of_Michigan/README.md

 Or you can have a look at the DDL statements to get an idea about the Schema.

-Now , let's look at the proposed query and their sql code:
+Now , let's look at the proposed query and their sql code;The results are shown for the DML statements included in this repository.

 ## 1
 With respect ot the “Library” database, write a SQL select statement to report all the authors’ names in alphabetical order.
 Make sure to not skip authors who have not published any book.
 Your SQL statement must produce a relation with schema [name].